JenniferSmith007/reusable_WebComponent_VanillaJS/Readme.md

 - Implemented design using DOM and CSS
 ________________________________________________
 # ❗️Creating A Custom Element With Shadow DOM And Basic State 🚀

+〰️ Let's get started on creating a custom element **no css** will be included in this guide.